 - Apply the highest standards of excellence to the care of every individual that seeks help.

-- In partnership with the other agencies, aim to offer the most successful and lasting rehabilitation available in Jersey.
+- In partnership with the local church and other agencies, aim to offer the most successful and lasting rehabilitation available in Jersey.

 - Work with individuals with respect and without prejudice no matter what their past has been.

 - Never see anyone as beyond help.

 - Look at impossibilities as the opportunity for a miracle.

 - Provide quality training and support for our staff and volunteers.

 - Be an agent of positive change for our Island community by addressing issues related to crime and addictions, thus assisting in crime reduction and helping people become contributing members of society.